khisr0w/grazie/README.md

 - Train an MNIST classifier (Unless we are making our own image library, it is best to use `stb_image` for this)

 #### Some of the long-term goals are:
-- Implement CUDA versions of each operation (My GPU yerbn.
+- Implement CUDA versions of each operation (My GPU yearns).
 - Re-implement all operation using vectorized SIMD instructions.
 - Introduce multi-threading at some point (mutexes will be fun -_-)